 Don’t lump your personal and business bank accounts together

-Blurring the lines of your various expenses and transactions simply don’t bode well when doing your taxes.
+Blurring the lines of your various expenses and transactions simply doesn’t bode well when doing your taxes.
 To avoid this, open separate bank accounts for your personal use and business use.
 If you want to deduct business expenses from your income, it’s a good idea to avoid mixing personal stuff in there that could take away from your credibility as a business.

 Make sure to save money for your taxes